 Next: Compiling With the Panels Library, Previous: Panels Library, Up: Panels Library [Contents][Index]

-The #<panel> object is a window that is implicitly treated as
+The window being managed by the panel library is implicitly treated as

-part of a deck including all other panel objects.
+part of a deck including all other panel windows.
 The deck is treated

 as a stack with the top panel being completely visible and the other